 A note on miracles

-Myers treats both the ordinary and the extraordinary deeds of Jesus and others as events in the Gospel of Mark, ferreting out their meaning without affirming or questioning their historicity.
+Myers treats both the ordinary and the extraordinary deeds of Jesus and others as events in the Gospel of Mark.
+He describes their meaning without affirming or questioning their historicity.
 For the most part I will do the same.
 There is a problem with this procedure, however.
-The question whether or not a storied miracle actually occurred concerns the meaning of the story for Mark’s first readers and for us but in different ways.
+Whether or not a storied miracle actually occurred concerns the meaning of the story for Mark’s first readers and for us but in different ways.
 For example, if a first-century Jew believed someone had performed an extraordinary deed, one unexplainable in reference to the normal course of events, there would have been two possibilities: it was either a work of God or a work of the devil.
 For me, and I dare to imagine for you also, that’s not a viable alternative.
 A miracle is a work of God or it didn’t happen, or didn’t happen the way it’s told.

-Kasper offers what he says is the opinion of most scholars that Jesus had the reputation of a miracle worker during his lifetime and that this reputation must have had some basis in historical fact.
+Kasper offers what he says is the opinion of most scholars: Jesus had the reputation of miracle worker during his lifetime.
+This reputation must have had some basis in historical fact.
 About what that basis was he is not so definite.
 Jesus may not have walked on water, calmed stormy winds, or multiplied loaves.
 The so-called nature miracles are the most doubtful in this view.
 But a historian, even without faith, can reasonably conclude that Jesus probably was both healer and exorcist.